All Episodes

 Appreciate that.

-Yeah, thank you, sir.
+Yeah, thank you.

-I was from Dwayne'sburg, New York.
+I just said I was from Duanesburg, New York.

 When?

-I just want to.
+I just want to say.

 Well, you got enough time to leave.

-Well, the numbers are not good, is the point.
+Well, the numbers are not good is the point.

 Yeah.

-You hear me.
+You hear me?

 He can't.